dictation-toolbox/natlink/NatlinkSource/readme.md

 Once you compile the binaries will be in Debug/natlink.pyd (it is a DLL with a .pyd extension) and the debug symbols in Debug/natlink.pdb.

 You do not need to reregister these binaries.
-Just overwrite the binaries in your Python Lib/site-packages/natlinkcore.
+Just overwrite the binaries in your Python Lib/site-packages/natlinkcore with the ```cpnatlink_site_packages``` command in powershell.

-The easiest way to do that is to start a Power Shell, and navigate to the folder where you checked natlink out of git.
-That folder is the parent of natlinksource, src, and has a few powershell scripts.
-Keep that powershell open.

-An easy way to do this is to right click on "natlink" in the Solution Explorer and select "Open in Terminal".
-It should open a Developer Powershell in natlinksource.  `cd ..` to move up one folder.

 ```
 PS C:\Users\dougr\OneDrive\doug\codingprojects\dt\natlinkkb100\natlink> .\cpnatlink.ps1